Updated: Nov 23, 2022

-When an employee has been unlawfully fired or laid off from his or her job, wrongful termination has occurred.
-California is an at-will state, meaning that without offering cause or reason, employers may fire an employee.
+Wrongful termination occurs when an employee has been unlawfully fired or laid off from his or her job.
+California is an at-will state, meaning employers may fire an employee without offering cause or reason.
 Likewise, an employee can also leave at any time.

-Wrongful termination happens when an employee is fired because of unfair practices in the workplace, whether in the course of firing the employee, the company breaches public policy, or if the company's own termination procedures have not been followed.
+In California Employment Law, Wrongful Termination happens when an employee is fired because of unfair practices in the workplace, whether in the course of firing the employee, the company breaches public policy, or if the company's own termination procedures have not been followed.

 State and federal laws prohibit being treated differently in the workplace because of race or skin color.
 Any employee being discriminated against because of their race has a strong wrongful termination case against their employer.